boltjs/bolt/README.md

 The distribution tar can then be found in gen/dist/bolt-local.tar.gz, or unpacked in gen/image/bolt-local.

 # Getting Started

 Checkout the [github wiki](https://github.com/ephox/bolt/wiki/Home) for some basic documentation on getting started.

+### Provenance

+Bolt was initially developed to support products at [Ephox](http://ephox.com).

+The library was open-sourced under a [BSD License](https://github.com/boltjs/bolt/blob/master/LICENSE), drawing users, support and improvements from a number of contributors.

+The initial developers have since left the employment of Ephox and now maintain this fork `boltjs/bolt`.